12 Causal Modeling

 Meta-learners are used in machine learning contexts to assess potentially causal relationships between some treatment and outcome.
 The core model can actually be any kind you might want to use, but in which extra steps are taken to assess the causal relationship.
 The most common types of meta-learners are:

-• S-learner - single model for both groups; predict the (counterfactual) difference as when all observations are treated vs when all are not, similar to our previous code demo.
+• S-learner - single model for both groups; predict the (counterfactual) difference as when all observations are treated vs when all are not, similar to our previous demonstrations of counterfactual predictions.

-• T-learner - two models, one for each of the control and treatment groups; predict the values as if all observations are ‘treated’ versus when all are ‘control’ using both models, and take the difference.
+• T-learner - two models, one for each of the control and treatment groups respectively; get predictions as if all observations are ‘treated’ (i.e., using the treatment model) versus when all are ‘control’ (using the control model), and take the difference.

-• X-learner - a more complicated modification to the T-learner also using a multi-step approach.
+• X-learner - a more complicated modification to the T-learner using a multi-step approach.

-Note that there are many models that would fall under the umbrella of causal inference, and several that are discipline specific, but really are only a special application of some of the ones we’ve already seen.
-A few you might come across:
+Note that there are many models that would fall under the umbrella of causal inference.
+But typically these models are only a special application of some of the ones we’ve already become well acquainted with, so you should feel good about trying them out.
+Here are a few you might come across specific to the causal modeling domain:

-• G-computation, doubly robust estimation, targeted maximum likelihood estimation7
+• G-computation, doubly robust estimation, targeted maximum likelihood estimation11

 • Propensity score matching/weighting